opnsense/docs/source/manual/aliases.rst

 * servers { critical_servers , other_servers}.

-The end result will be a list with all ip addresses in one alias list (servers).
+The end result will be a list with all IP addresses in one alias list (servers).

 ------------------------------
 Configure DROP and EDROP lists